fchriste/MA_Code/README.md

-This directory provides codes and data used for the Master thesis by Fabienne Christen, UZH Switzerland
+This directory provides codes and data used for the master's thesis by Fabienne Christen, UZH Switzerland